eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   - Disable the multicast discovery mechanism (see :ref:`use-case-disabling-multicast-discovery`).

-  - Configure a SERVER discovery mechanism (see :ref:`server-client-discovery-use-case`).
+  - Configure a SERVER discovery mechanism (see :ref:`discovery-service-use-case`).

 + :ref:`well_known_deployments`.
   Describes a situation where the entire entity network topology (Participants, Publishers, Subscribers,